8 Top-Rated Beaches in Tofino

 The back of the beach is primarily lined with private residences, some of which operate as bed and breakfasts.
 At the far northern end of the beach is the high-end Wickaninnish Inn, which despite its name is not actually located on Wickaninnish Beach.
 The actual beach is located many kilometers to the south of this location.

-Mackenzie Beach is one of the smaller beaches along the coast but one of the most calm and enjoyable.
-The beach is very well protected with offshore islands, so it's not a popular surfing spot, however some smaller waves do roll in, and it's a good place to play in the water.
+Mackenzie Beach is one of the smaller beaches along the coast but one of the calmest and most enjoyable.
+The beach is very well protected by offshore islands, so it's not a popular surfing spot; however, some smaller waves do roll in, and it's a good place to play in the water.

 Interesting headlands are available at either end.
 At low tide, the southern end of the beach joins up with the island offshore, and this temporary walkway is protected from the wind and is a fascinating place to explore.